CiscoDevNet/terraform-provider-intersight/website/docs/r/iam_ldap_policy.html.markdown

 This complex property has following sub-properties:
   + `additional_properties`:
 (Array with Maximum of one item) - Add additional properties in json format inside `jsonencode()` for this object.
-  + `class_id`:(string)(Computed) The concrete type of this complex type.
-Its value must be the same as the 'objectType' property.The OpenAPI document references this property as a discriminator value.
+  + `class_id`:(string) The fully-qualified name of the instantiated, concrete type.This property is used as a discriminator to identify the type of the payloadwhen marshaling and unmarshaling data.
   + `moid`:(string)(Computed) The Moid of the referenced REST resource.
-  + `object_type`:(string) The concrete type of this complex type.The ObjectType property must be set explicitly by API clients when the type is ambiguous.
-In all other cases, the ObjectType is optional.
-The type is ambiguous when a managed object contains an array of nested documents, and the documents in the arrayare heterogeneous, i.e. the array can contain nested documents of different types.
+  + `object_type`:(string) The fully-qualified name of the remote type referred by this relationship.
   + `selector`:(string)(Computed) An OData $filter expression which describes the REST resource to be referenced.
 This field maybe set instead of 'moid' by clients.1.
 If 'moid' is set this field is ignored.1.
 If 'selector' is set and 'moid' is empty/absent from the request, Intersight determines the Moid of theresource matching the filter expression and populates it in the MoRef that is part of the objectinstance being inserted/updated to fulfill the REST request.An error is returned if the filter matches zero or more than one REST resource.An example filter string is: Serial eq '3AA8B7T11'.
 * `moid`:(string) The unique identifier of this Managed Object instance.
 * `name`:(string) Name of the concrete policy.
-* `object_type`:(string)(Computed) The fully-qualified type of this managed object, i.e. the class name.This property is optional.
-The ObjectType is implied from the URL path.If specified, the value of objectType must match the class name specified in the URL path.
+* `object_type`:(string) The fully-qualified name of the instantiated, concrete type.The value should be the same as the 'ClassId' property.The enum values provides the list of concrete types that can be instantiated from this abstract type.
 * `organization`:(Array with Maximum of one item) - A reference to a organizationOrganization resource.When the $expand query parameter is specified, the referenced resource is returned inline.
 This complex property has following sub-properties:
   + `additional_properties`:
 (Array with Maximum of one item) - Add additional properties in json format inside `jsonencode()` for this object.
-  + `class_id`:(string)(Computed) The concrete type of this complex type.
-Its value must be the same as the 'objectType' property.The OpenAPI document references this property as a discriminator value.
+  + `class_id`:(string) The fully-qualified name of the instantiated, concrete type.This property is used as a discriminator to identify the type of the payloadwhen marshaling and unmarshaling data.
   + `moid`:(string)(Computed) The Moid of the referenced REST resource.
-  + `object_type`:(string) The concrete type of this complex type.The ObjectType property must be set explicitly by API clients when the type is ambiguous.
-In all other cases, the ObjectType is optional.
-The type is ambiguous when a managed object contains an array of nested documents, and the documents in the arrayare heterogeneous, i.e. the array can contain nested documents of different types.
+  + `object_type`:(string) The fully-qualified name of the remote type referred by this relationship.
   + `selector`:(string)(Computed) An OData $filter expression which describes the REST resource to be referenced.
 This field maybe set instead of 'moid' by clients.1.
 If 'moid' is set this field is ignored.1.
 If 'selector' is set and 'moid' is empty/absent from the request, Intersight determines the Moid of theresource matching the filter expression and populates it in the MoRef that is part of the objectinstance being inserted/updated to fulfill the REST request.An error is returned if the filter matches zero or more than one REST resource.An example filter string is: Serial eq '3AA8B7T11'.
 * `profiles`:(Array) An array of relationships to policyAbstractConfigProfile resources.
 This complex property has following sub-properties:
   + `additional_properties`:
 (Array with Maximum of one item) - Add additional properties in json format inside `jsonencode()` for this object.
-  + `class_id`:(string)(Computed) The concrete type of this complex type.
-Its value must be the same as the 'objectType' property.The OpenAPI document references this property as a discriminator value.
+  + `class_id`:(string) The fully-qualified name of the instantiated, concrete type.This property is used as a discriminator to identify the type of the payloadwhen marshaling and unmarshaling data.
   + `moid`:(string)(Computed) The Moid of the referenced REST resource.
-  + `object_type`:(string) The concrete type of this complex type.The ObjectType property must be set explicitly by API clients when the type is ambiguous.
-In all other cases, the ObjectType is optional.
-The type is ambiguous when a managed object contains an array of nested documents, and the documents in the arrayare heterogeneous, i.e. the array can contain nested documents of different types.
+  + `object_type`:(string) The fully-qualified name of the remote type referred by this relationship.
   + `selector`:(string)(Computed) An OData $filter expression which describes the REST resource to be referenced.
 This field maybe set instead of 'moid' by clients.1.
 If 'moid' is set this field is ignored.1.
 If 'selector' is set and 'moid' is empty/absent from the request, Intersight determines the Moid of theresource matching the filter expression and populates it in the MoRef that is part of the objectinstance being inserted/updated to fulfill the REST request.An error is returned if the filter matches zero or more than one REST resource.An example filter string is: Serial eq '3AA8B7T11'.
 * `providers`:(Array) An array of relationships to iamLdapProvider resources.
 This complex property has following sub-properties:
   + `additional_properties`:
 (Array with Maximum of one item) - Add additional properties in json format inside `jsonencode()` for this object.
-  + `class_id`:(string)(Computed) The concrete type of this complex type.
-Its value must be the same as the 'objectType' property.The OpenAPI document references this property as a discriminator value.
+  + `class_id`:(string) The fully-qualified name of the instantiated, concrete type.This property is used as a discriminator to identify the type of the payloadwhen marshaling and unmarshaling data.
   + `moid`:(string)(Computed) The Moid of the referenced REST resource.
-  + `object_type`:(string) The concrete type of this complex type.The ObjectType property must be set explicitly by API clients when the type is ambiguous.
-In all other cases, the ObjectType is optional.
-The type is ambiguous when a managed object contains an array of nested documents, and the documents in the arrayare heterogeneous, i.e. the array can contain nested documents of different types.
+  + `object_type`:(string) The fully-qualified name of the remote type referred by this relationship.
   + `selector`:(string)(Computed) An OData $filter expression which describes the REST resource to be referenced.
 This field maybe set instead of 'moid' by clients.1.
 If 'moid' is set this field is ignored.1.
 If 'selector' is set and 'moid' is empty/absent from the request, Intersight determines the Moid of theresource matching the filter expression and populates it in the MoRef that is part of the objectinstance being inserted/updated to fulfill the REST request.An error is returned if the filter matches zero or more than one REST resource.An example filter string is: Serial eq '3AA8B7T11'.
 * `tags`:(Array)
 This complex property has following sub-properties: